Block Factor-width-two Matrices and Their Applications to Semidefinite and Sum-of-squares Optimization: Numerical experiments

 \subsection{Polynomial optimization}

 Here, we consider the following polynomial optimization problem:

 where $q(x)$ is a modified Broyden tridiagonal polynomial

-We added the last term, so that the structure-exploiting methods in~\cite{waki2006sums, zheng2018sparse} are not suitable here.
-Upon replacing the non-negativity constraint in~\eqref{Eq:ex1} with an SOS or $\alpha$-SDSOS conditions, this problem can be reformulated as an SDP or block factor-width cone program, respectively.
+We added the last term, so that the structure-exploiting methods in~\cite{waki2006sums, zheng2019sparse} are not suitable here.
+Upon replacing the non-negativity constraint in~\eqref{Eq:ex1} with an SOS or $\alpha$-SDSOS condition, this problem can be reformulated as an SDP or block factor-width cone program, respectively.
 We vary $n$ and obtain SDPs in the standard primal form of different size.

-In our simulation, the partition $\alpha$ was chosen as follows: we first fix the number of partitions $p$ and then choose the size of each block as the closest integers to $N/p$, where $N$ is the size of the PSD cone.
-In particular, if $k_1\le N/n\le k_2$, then we pick the maximum number of blocks of size $k_1$ and the rest of size $k_2$.
+In our simulation, the partition $\alpha$ was chosen as follows: we first fix the number of blocks $p$ and let $k = \lfloor N /p\rfloor$, where $\lfloor \cdot \rfloor$ is the floor operation, and $N$ is the size of the PSD cone.
+Then the partition is composed of $N - k p$ blocks of size $k+1$ followed by $(k + 1) p - N$ blocks of size $k$.
 The number of SDP constraints in our block factor-width cone program is $p(p-1)/2$, as shown in~\eqref{eq:SDPfw_s1}.
 The computational times and the corresponding objective values are listed in Table~\ref{tab:pop_time}.
 It is noticeable that with a finer partition we obtain faster solutions, but they are conservative in terms of the objective value.
-When guaranteeing feasibility (or solution quality) is important, a coarser partition may be more appropriate as it gives an improved inner approximations of the PSD cone.
-Instead, when scalability is of primal concerns, a finer partition may be a good choice.
+When guaranteeing feasibility (or solution quality) is important, a coarser partition may be more appropriate as it gives improved inner approximations of the PSD cone.
+Instead, when scalability is of primal concern, a finer partition may be a good choice.
 We note that for large-scale instances $n \geq 25$, MOSEK ran out of memory on our machine.
 On the other hand, our strategy of using block factor-width-two matrices can still provide a useful upper bound for~\eqref{Eq:ex1}.